LuisTakeo/42-Cub3d/README.md

 ### DOING
 - must be surrounded by walls
 - floodfill
-- make sure floodfill starts on NSWE
+- make sure floodfill starts on NSWE or not
+- consider iterative flood_fill
 ### DONE
 - treat tab as 1 width
 - where the map starts